mikeysolis/scripture-api-docs/source/includes/_chapters.md

 Type | Description
 ---- | ----
-volumes | The associated volume for the book chapters | The associated chapters for the book
+book | Book associated with the chapter verses | Verses associated with the chapter

 <aside class="notice">
 To read more about relationships, includes, filtering or selecting specific fields please refer their individual sections later in this documentation.